SSC’s GPS Certifications Branch Keeps GPS Secured, Robust, and Accurate

-With multi-millions of users worldwide – both civilian and military – relying on Global Positioning System’s (GPS) accurate positioning, navigation, and timing (PNT) information, it’s not surprising that Space Systems Command has a specialized branch responsible for certifying its accuracy.
+With so many users worldwide – both civilian and military - depending on the accurate positioning, navigation, and timing (PNT) information provided by the Global Positioning System (GPS), it’s not surprising that Space Systems Command has a specialized branch responsible for certifying its accuracy.

 The GPS Certification Branch is a specialized team within SSC that is responsible for certifying the hardware, software, and firmware used in GPS systems.

+“Since the early seventies, GPS has been available to the world as a free-for-use service,” said William Chang, team 3, lead of SSC’s Functional Security Engineering Team (FSET), and Information Assurance Working Group (IAWG) member.
+“Over that time, the signals have improved in accuracy to the point where time can be configured to within a millionth of a second, velocity within a fraction of a mile, and location to within 30 centimeters (12 inches.)”

-The certification process involves the evaluation of design and testing for various components of GPS systems, including user equipment: the devices used by individuals or organizations to receive GPS signals and determine their precise location.
+The certification process conducted by SSC’s GPS Certification Branch involves the evaluation of design and testing for various components of GPS systems.
+This includes user equipment - the devices used by individuals or organizations to receive GPS signals and determine their precise location.

+The GPS Certification Branch works closely with GPS manufacturers, U.S. Department of Defense agencies, and other stakeholders to establish and maintain certification standards.
+Collaboration with industry experts, research institutions, and other certification bodies is also a key aspect of the branch's work to stay informed about technological advancements and ensure the certification process remains up to date with the latest developments.

+“Driven by new and innovative uses for the GPS signal and revolutions from both the hardware and software industries, we need to not only keep up with the latest applications and technologies but also look into trends of future evolution to assure everything that works today can also be transitioned to future smoothly,” said Peter Youssef, SSC’s FSET team 1 lead and Anti-Tamper Working Group (ATWG) member.

 |Date Taken: